What minimum prerequisites will apply to the nursing program when the application process re-opens?

 - CPR for healthcare provider – two-year certification

-- Proof of immunity to rubella and rubeola (measles and German measles), hepatitis B, varicella (chicken pox), a tetanus shot within ten years of participation in the program, an annual TB; Immunizations and Certifications.
+- Vaccinations or proof of immunity to rubella and rubeola (measles and German measles), hepatitis B, varicella (chicken pox), a TDAP shot within ten years of participation in the program, an annual TB.

 - Immunization and health assessment document may be found in the nursing program application.